 Use air pressure to blow out the water from the lines.
-During this step, make sure the applied pressure does not exceed 40-50 psi, as that may damage the lines and cause leakage.
+During this step, make sure the applied pressure doesn't exceed 40-50 psi, as that may damage the lines and cause leakage.
 Remember to blow out the water from all the systems of the RV where water is being used, from the water heater to the shower.

 3. Antifreeze Treatment

 Connect your inlet to antifreeze and allow that to flow through the lines.
-Make sure you have turned on the water pump and your taps are running to ensure the entire lines are treated with the antifreeze.
+Make sure you've turned on the water pump and your taps are running to ensure the entire lines are treated with the antifreeze.
 Pour some antifreeze down the drains too, just to be on the safe side.